wooorm/bcp-47-normalize/readme.md

 ## API

-This package exports the following identifier: `bcp47Normalize`.
+This package exports the identifier `bcp47Normalize`.
 There is no default export.

 ### `bcp47Normalize(tag[, options])`